jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) is available to perform core research and development activities on behalf of other persons not associated with them; and
   (d) performs or will perform core research and development activities on behalf of other persons for market value consideration.
 (5) A person may apply for approval as an approved research provider by providing information to the Commissioner in the prescribed form.
 They may also apply for a revocation of approval.
-(6) If the Commissioner approves a person, the Commissioner must notify the person and publish the approval, in a publication chosen by the Commissioner.
+(6) If the Commissioner approves a person, the Commissioner must notify the person and publish the approval.
 (7) The Commissioner may, at the Commissioner’s discretion, revoke approval as an approved research provider.
 The Commissioner must give the person reasons for the exercise of the Commissioner’s discretion, and specify the date from which the revocation takes effect.

 ### 124ZI Certificates for research and development